By Bill Minahan | December 15, 2020 | 2 Comments

 Moreover, after you take the risk assessment, we offer a complimentary meeting with one of our cyber security analysts to get the ball rolling on implementing the required cyber security programs and policies.

-Additionally, if you need any assistance understanding the 23 NYCRR 500 compliancy checklist, feel free to schedule a meeting with one of our security analysts to get you up to speed.
+Additionally, if you need any assistance understanding the 23 NYCRR 500 compliance checklist, feel free to contact one of our security analysts to get you up to speed.